orhaimwerthaim/AOS-WebAPI/docs/version2/documentation_instructions.md

         ]
 }
 ```
+The default heuristic value for a skill is zero.
+This feature is ignored if no heuristic value is defined for any skill.</br>

 ## DynamicModel
 The DynamicModel defines the high-level behavior of a skill.
 More specifically, the transition reward and observation models, how a skill changes the state, what costs (or rewards) are applied and which observations are returned.
 The "NextStateAssignments" is an [assignments block]() that sets the next state (`state__`), reward (`__reward` reserved variable), and observation (`__moduleResponse` reserved variable) conditioned on the previose state (`state`), the state after extrinsic changes (`state_`) and if the preconditions were met (`__meetPrecondition`).